yaaaaashiki/escapism/README.md

 # Escapism
-The Graduation Theses Search System for Students Belonging to Following
+The graduation theses search system for students belonging to following
 * Intelligence Information Course
 * Department of Integrated Information Technology